jp-signum/jp-signum/README.md

 # Patrick Morgan :golf:

 Extensive experience within the education technology sector coupled with my passion for teaching others computer science has shaped my career over the years.
 I hold a B.S. in Biochemistry from Syracuse University and am working towards my M.S. in Sustainability Science.
 I am a licensed private career school teacher in computer programming through the New York State Education Department.
 I am also a certified APMG university instructor in cybersecurity through ISACA.

-## Currently Working On

-:construction: A full rebrand and new build-out of my consulting agency, [JP Signum](https://www.jpsignum.com).
-I am trying to be the first full-service sustainability and carbon education platform/consulting group.
-Stay tuned for the newsletter.

-:radio: A online radio platform with AR, VR, audio, visual, and AI technologies.
+I am an English first language speaker and have just recently begun my journey to learning Japanese, ganbatte.

 ## Around The Web